Nestled on the banks of the beautiful Moselle River, Trier is the oldest city in Germany.

 Taste the Famous Riesling Wine of the Moselle Valley

-The Moselle valley is famous for being home to the renowned, award-winning Riesling white wine and has large areas of vineyards with guided wine tasting tours for visitors.
+The Moselle Valley is famous for being home to the award-winning Riesling white wine and has large areas of vineyards that visitors can explore on guided wine tasting tours.

-One of the best dining places is Zum Domstein, located in the Hauptmarkt, not very far from the Trier Dom.
+One of the best dining places is Zum Domstein, located in the Hauptmarkt, not very far from the Trierer Dom.

-In addition to the quality wine, the restaurant boasts different Roman recipes, some of which are as old as the 1st century!
+In addition to the quality wine, the restaurant boasts different Roman recipes, some of which date as far back as the first century!

-The central market area is littered with other wonderful eateries and wine bars, like the 2 star Michelin restaurant and winery called Beckers, to name one.
+The central market area is peppered with many more fantastic eateries and wine bars, including a two-star Michelin restaurant and winery called Beckers.